-Introduction

-The Ray E. Helfer Society has developed policies regarding the ethical standards which should be the foundation for testimony and other legal activities that relate to children who may have experienced abuse, neglect, or other forms of maltreatment.
+A. Introduction.
+The Ray E. Helfer Society has developed guidelines regarding the ethical standards which should be the foundation for testimony and other legal activities that relate to children who may have experienced abuse, neglect or other forms of maltreatment.
 Ensuring that members of the Society adhere to these guidelines is a core interest to the Society.
-This Compliant Review Process is designed to ensure that possible violations of the Policy for Ethical Testimony and Court Case Review are examined and addressed by the Society in a fair, objective, and consistent manner.
+This policy is designed to ensure that concerns about violations of this policy are examined and addressed by the Society in a fair, objective and consistent manner.